 Hai Vo, Ph.D. was born and raised in Georgia and attended Georgia State earning his B.S.
 His dissertation research focused on understanding the role of klotho at the synapse.
 Hai has won multiple awards to fund his graduate work and related travel, most recently he was awarded the Society for Neuroscience Trainee Professional Development Award.
 He defended his thesis in March 2019 and is now a on staff at Discovery BioMed in Birmingham, AL.

 Will McLean, a native of Birmingham, AL, is a graduate of the UAB Honors College and Undergraduate Neuroscience Program having completed his honors thesis work with Dr. Scott Wilson.
 He worked in the King lab as part of a dual assignment technician for the Wilson and King labs at UAB.
-Will is the mouse Tsar taking amazing care of the mouse colony that is critical for our research discoveries.
+Will was the mouse Tsar taking amazing care of the mouse colony that is critical for our research discoveries.
 Will is also the go-to confocal microscopy master and the man tasked with anything involving computer programming.
+He is now in graduate school at the University of Arizona.

 Tate Pollock was a hurricane Katrina refugee when his family settled in Birmingham.
 He is was a member of the Undergraduate Neuroscience Program at UAB, graduating in 2019.
 Tate’s thesis work in the lab was focused on understanding the effect of FGF-23 deficiency on normal brain function.
 Tate is also a long-boarder and rapper.
 One of those skills depleted the lab of first aid supplies, the other led to development of an award winning music video about his work in the lab.
 Tate joins the University of Miami’s graduate school in 2019.